ApiGen/ApiGen/README.md

 * Support for docblock templates.
 * Support for @inheritdoc.
 * Support for {@link}.
-* Clickable links for @see and @uses.
+* Active links in @see and @uses tags.
-* Detailed documentation for constants and properties with all annotations.
-* Links to PHP manual pages for constants and properties of PHP internal classes.
+* Documentation of used internal PHP classes.
-* Links to the start line in the highlighted source code for constants and properties.
+* Links to the start line in the highlighted source code for every described element.
-* List of packages and subpackages.
-* List of indirect known subclasses and implementers.
+* List of direct and indirect known subclasses and implementers for every class/inteface.
-* Improved search and suggest - lets you search in class, functions and constant names without the need of Google CSE.
+* Google CSE support with suggest.
+* Google Analytics support.
 * Support for multiple/custom templates.
-* Fancy progressbars (one while parsing source codes, one while generating documentation).
-* Exceptions handling.
-* Inherited methods, constants and properties are in alphabetical order.
-* Class methods, constants and properties are in truly alphabetical order.
-* Better visualization of method parameters.
-* Unified order of annotations.
-* No URL shortening.
-* Better visualization of nested namespaces.
-* No wrapping of class names.
-* Resizable left column.
-* Better static files (stylesheets, javascript) versioning.
-* Better page titles.
-* A lot of visual enhancements.
-* Google Analytics support.
-* Full sitemap with links to package and namespace pages.
-* New version of jQuery.
-* New version of FSHL.

-### Bugfixes ###
-* No fatal errors when a class is missing (this is a benefit of using the TokenReflection library).
-* Better FQN resolving in documentation.
-* Better values output of constants and properties (you see the actual definition - "\\n", not just a space).
-* Fixed email addresses in annotations (the original ApiGen cannot handle an email address next to the author name).
-* Fixed parsing packages and subpackages with description.
+* Sitemap and opensearch support.
-* Displaying the "public" keyword for public properties.
-* Texy! downgraded to the stable 2.1 version (the 3.0-dev version causes PCRE internal errors sometimes).
-* Support for Mac and DOS line endings.
+* Support for different line endings.
+* Lots of configuration options (see below).

 ## Installation ##